Documents & Organization

-One of OmniGraffle’s most-used features is Automatic Layout, powered by the wonderful Graphviz engine.
-Create Circular, Radial, Hierarchical, or Force-Directed chart as quickly as you can type each node.
-Turn Automatic Layout to get node locations pixel-perfect.
+One of OmniGraffle’s most-used features is Diagram Layout, powered by the Graphviz engine.
+Space out nodes on Circular, Radial, Hierarchical, or Force-Directed charts as quickly as pushing a button, or turn on Automatic Layout (Mac-only) for as-you-type speed.

 Keyboard Shortcut Sets